On this page

-Fossicking and prospecting are not permitted within National Parks, Aboriginal Reserves, Conservation Parks and Forest Reserves.
+Fossicking and prospecting are not permitted within National Parks, Conservation Parks and Forest Reserves.

-- The Chapel Hill (Old Echunga) and Jupiter Creek diggings near Echunga are located on Historic Reserves controlled by the Department of State Development, Mineral Resources Division, and fossicking is permitted.
+- Fossicking is permitted on the Chapel Hill (Old Echunga) and Jupiter Creek diggings near Echunga - these diggings are located on Historic Reserves controlled by the Government of South Australia's Mineral Resources Division.

-- The Watts Gully Diggings are located in the Mount Crawford Forest Reserve, brochures and entry permits are available from the Forest Headquarters.
+- Brochures and entry permits for the Watts Gully Diggings located in the Mount Crawford Forest Reserve are available from:

 You may not enter areas held under current mineral claims, mineral or extractive minerals leases, retention leases, miscellaneous purposes licences or private mines to prospect or fossick unless you have obtained prior approval from the holder.
 Although such activities are permissible on exploration licences, it is not possible to peg a mineral claim without approval of the licensee.